-We note in para 7.10 of Vol1 Planning Statement, that the applicant considers the provision under Harbridge Drove unattainable due to a number of factors: - which is very unlikely to be secured.
+We note in para 7.10 of Vol1 Planning Statement, that the applicant considers the provision under Harbridge Drove unattainable due to a number of factors: -

+"Using a conveyor to move mineral across Harbridge Drove to the existing processing plant at Hamer Warren is also not viable as it would cross land in several ownerships not in control of the applicant, and therefore would necessitate agreement from a number of third parties, which is very unlikely to be secured.
 It would also require the plant at Hamer Warren to remain in place for an extended period, compromising the restoration of that part of the site.
 A further issue with this option would be difficulties in the management of silt arisings from processing off-site, in terms of limited capacity at Hamer and/or the need to return silt back to Midgham as part of the restoration programme."